adi0709/PlaywrightPetStore/README.md

 Execute the tests by running the following commands `npm run test`

+`npm run test:allure-report` will execute the tests and display the allure report automatically of the execution.
+(Requires Java as mentioned above)

-`npm run test-html-report` will execute the tests and a HTML test report will be displayed automatically.
+`npm run test:html-report` will execute the tests and display the default Playwright HTML report automatically of the execution.